junior-devleague/too-many-rabbits/readme.md

 8. Print how many rabbits there are at that iteration

 ### Choto Stretch Goals
+-   Make the print statement gramatically correct if there's only 1 rabbit
 -   Use memoization to increase the efficiency of your function -- this an astoundingly huge speed increase and is 100% worth learning